codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/views.rst

 the Controller acts as the traffic cop, so it is responsible for fetching a particular view.
 If you have not read the :doc:`Controllers </incoming/controllers>` page, you should do so before continuing.

-Using the example controller you created in the controller page, let’s add a view to it.
+Using the example controller you created in the controller page, let's add a view to it.

 Creating a View
 ===============